Agya Koo Debunks Claims of Kennedy Agyapong Being Affiliated With His Party 'The Base'

 According to the veteran actor, the new party sought to end the duopoly of the New Patriotic Party (NPP) and the National Democratic Congress (NDC) and provide an alternative for Ghanaians.

-He emphasised that the need for a third force in Ghana's political landscape to address the shortcomings of both the NDC and NPP influenced his decision to start the new movement.
+He emphasised that the need for a third force in Ghana's political landscape to address the perceived shortcomings of both the NDC and NPP influenced his decision to start the new movement.

 Agya Koo explained that the new party sought to prioritise the needs of ordinary Ghanaians, especially traders, while also promoting tourism and development across the country.

-The Kumawood star claimed the political party was established to create a strong association so that in future, when Ghanaians choose the party over NPP and NDC, they would look for someone who can lead the party to presidential elections.
+He claimed the political party was established to create a strong association so that in future, when Ghanaians choose the party over NPP and NDC, they would look for someone who can lead the party to presidential elections.

 Reactions to Agya Koo's Kennedy Agyapong claims